 #6.
 Yumeria is writing a yaoi doujinshi involving someone called Grey.

-Les Yay: In Episode #10 with Hiroyo and Kozkoz, Mitsuki and Yumeira cosplaying Z-Cune Aoi Scene.
-Then Played for Laughs in #12 when Yumeria tries to shake up the formula for their very reality by doing this with Kozkoz - and it turns out she liked Yumeria for real.
+Les Yay: In Episode #10 with Hiroyo and Kozukozu, Mitsuki and Yumeria cosplaying Z-Cune Aoi Scene.
+Then Played for Laughs in #12 when Yumeria tries to shake up the formula for their very reality by doing this with Kozukozu - and it turns out she liked Yumeria for real.

 Memetic Mutation: Come the finale, Saburo Hatte has taken Decade's place as the person to blame any time anything goes wrong.